DataDog/documentation/content/en/tests/setup/python.md

 #### API execution

-The API uses classes to provide namespaced methods that are intended to be used without the caller maintaining state.
+The API uses classes to provide namespaced methods to submit test visibility events.

 Execution of tests is split into two phases:
 - discovery: used to inform the API of items to expect